rwbaumg/csv-to-html-table/data/rwbaumg-github-starred.md

 ## Gherkin

-- [web](https://github.com/owncloud/web) - Next generation frontend for ownCloud
+- [web](https://github.com/owncloud/web) - :dragon_face: Next generation frontend for ownCloud X and Infinite Scale

 ## Go

+- [ditto](https://github.com/evilsocket/ditto) - A tool for IDN homograph attacks and detection.
+- [chamgo-qt](https://github.com/WolfgangMau/chamgo-qt) - QT based GUI for Chameleon-RevE-Rebooted & Chameleon RevG - written in Golang
 - [proxify](https://github.com/projectdiscovery/proxify) - Swiss Army knife Proxy tool for HTTP/HTTPS traffic capture, manipulation, and replay on the go.
 - [dnsx](https://github.com/projectdiscovery/dnsx) - dnsx is a fast and multi-purpose DNS toolkit allow to run multiple DNS queries of your choice with a list of user-supplied resolvers.
-- [httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit allow to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads.
+- [httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit allows to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads.
-- [nuclei](https://github.com/projectdiscovery/nuclei) - Nuclei is a fast tool for configurable targeted scanning based on templates offering massive extensibility and ease of use.
+- [nuclei](https://github.com/projectdiscovery/nuclei) - Nuclei is a fast tool for configurable targeted vulnerability scanning based on templates offering massive extensibility and ease of use.
 - [lnd](https://github.com/lightningnetwork/lnd) - Lightning Network Daemon ⚡️
 - [velociraptor](https://github.com/Velocidex/velociraptor) - Digging Deeper....
 - [wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal